department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/replacements.md

 ### By phone

 Call us toll-free at <a href="tel:+18006976947">1-800-697-6947</a>.
-Our hours of operation are Monday - Friday, 8:00 a.m. to 5:00 p.m.
+We're here Monday through Friday, 8:00 a.m. to 5:00 p.m.
 ET.

 ### Online

 [Submit a question to us online](https://iris.custhelp.va.gov/app/ask)

-## When can a govenment headstone or marker replaced?
+## When can a govenment headstone or marker get replaced at no cost to me?

-You can get a government-issued headstone or marker replaced, at no cost to you, if:
+You can get a government-issued headstone or marker replaced for free if:

 - Its condition has gotten worse over time
 - The inscription is no longer clearly visible